Certificates

 Diplomas and Commencement

-UAF issues diplomas to graduates three times a year: in September following the summer semester, in January at the end of the fall semester and in June at the end of the spring semester.
+UAF issues diplomas to graduates three times a year: in September, January and June.
 Students who complete degree requirements for UA Board of Regents-approved academic programs during the academic year are invited to participate in the annual commencement ceremony at the end of the spring semester.

 Names of students receiving degrees and certificates appear in the commencement program and are released to the media unless a written request to withhold is submitted to the Office of the Registrar.
 Graduates are responsible for ordering caps and gowns through the UAF bookstore in early spring.